 2.2.
-Industrial and Investment policies
+Industry and Investment policies

 At independence in 1990, the new Namibian Government started with an economy whose manufacturing sector's contribution to GDP was mere 4.3% (average annual contribution for 1980 -1988).
 This obviously needed to be changed.
-The first move towards enhancing manufacturing or value adding activity came in the form industrial strategy as set out in "White Paper on Industrial Development" of August 1992.
-The Government is also in the process of finalising a new industrial development policy.
+The first move towards enhancing manufacturing or value adding activity came in the form of an industrial strategy as set out in the white paper on Industrial Development of August 1992.
+The industrial policy as enshrined in the white paper embraces the following concepts (GRN 1992):

-The industrial policy as enshrined in the White paper embraces the following concepts (GRN 1992):
+- The private sector as the leading economic actor; - Government creating an enabling environment for the private sector, an environment in which the private sector should prosper but an internationally competitive environment; - Government to create environment geared towards attracting foreign direct investment and to develop local capacity through education and training and fostering of entrepreneurial skills; - Consistency in policy-making and implementation; - Proper communication within Government as well as between Government and the private sector; - Prevention of further creation of monopolies in Namibia, through exposing industry to import competition; - Limited Government intervention in the market to situations where it is meant to control monopolies, based on non-economic factors and unfair competition, such as dumping;

-- Private sector as the leading economic actor; - Government creating an enabling environment for the private sector, an environment within which the private sector should prosper but an internationally competitive environment; - Government to create environment geared towards attracting foreign direct investment and to develop local capacity through education and training and fostering of entrepreneurial skills; - Consistency in policy-making and implementation; - Proper communication within Government as well as between Government and the private sector; - Prevention of further creation of monopolies in Namibia, through exposing industry to import competition; - Limited Government intervention in the market to situations where it is meant to control monopolies, based on non-economic factors and unfair competition, such as dumping; - Increase value addition by stimulating exports and, where efficient, import substitution.
+• Increase value addition by stimulating exports and, where efficient, import substitution.

-The Namibia Government has made the development of the manufacturing industry a corner stone of its economic policy.
-One of the major tools for encouraging export of manufactured products is the setting up of EPZ zones through the EPZ Act (Act no. 6 of 1995).
+The Namibia Government has made the development of the manufacturing industry a cornerstone of its economic policy.
+One of the major tools for encouraging export of manufactured products is the setting up of the Export Processing Zone (EPZ) through the EPZ Act (Act no. 6 of 1995).
 The aim of the Government is to attract companies to EPZ regime for them to produce manufactured exports, as well as to encourage skills and technology transfers.